scratchminer/hexheld-vhdl/README.md

 The `sim.sh` script uses [GHDL](https://ghdl.github.io/ghdl/) for simulation.

-Note that on Apple Silicon Macs, the GHDL Homebrew package is broken.
-More information can be found [here](https://github.com/ghdl/ghdl/issues/2708).

 1. Install GHDL from your favorite package manager.
 2. Run the `sim.sh` shell script, passing in the name of the testbench you want to run.
 (Example: `./sim.sh cpu_tb`)